fahim-muntasir-niloy/data-structure-and-algorithm-course/Array/dictionary.md

-# Hashmap in Python
+# Dictionary in Python

-Hashmaps are dictionaries, that contains a key and a value at any postion.
+Dictionaries, contains a key and a value at any postion.
 For examples:

 ```python
 country_map = {'BD':'Bangladesh','IN':'India','USA':'United States of America'}